States Oklahoma

 Support for Families:

 One of the concerns for families who find out their newborn has a condition is the possible increase in financial resources needed to care for their child.
 In an effort to help Oklahoma individuals and families, Oklahoma’s Board of Health will provide short-term and long-term follow-up.
 The process of the state continuing contact and ensuring that the medical needs of patients identified through NBS are met over an extended period of time, beyond the first few months, after diagnosis services for children who have certain conditions confirmed by newborn testing.
 The Short-Term Follow-Up Program can answer questions about follow-up testing as well as immediate resources.
 The Short-Term Follow-Up Program can be reached at 405-426-8310 or 1-800-766-2223, option 2.
-To get more information about the long-term services available for you and your family, contact the Short-Term Follow-Up Program to be connected with a long-term follow-up nurse specialist.
+Long-Term Follow-Up services are provided for infants/children diagnosed with a core condition through the NBS Program up until the child turns 7 years old.
+The Long-Term Follow-Up Program can be reached at 405-426-8350 or email at [email protected].

 Storage and Use of Dried Blood Spots: